Moutasim02/University-courses/src/com/structured_programming_SWE201/Chapter3/README.md

 # Chapter 3

-Property: Moutasim EL Ayoubi
+Created by: Moutasim EL Ayoubi
-Tags: 0556170992
+Mail: moutasim9997@gmail.com

 ### **The boolean Type and Operators**